SteelCompendium/data-bestiary-md-dse/Draw Steel Bestiary.md

 - ✦ ≤11: 5 damage; M1 prone
 - ★ 12–16: 9 damage; M2 prone
-- ✸ 17+: 12 damage; M3 prone
+- ✸ 17+: 12 damage; M3 prone\
-    - Effect: The roughneck leaps 5 to an unoccupied space adjacent to the target before making the attack.
+    Effect: The roughneck leaps 5 to an unoccupied space adjacent to the target before making the attack.

 **Drag Through Hell (Maneuver)** ◆ 3 Malice\
 Keywords: Melee\
 Distance: Melee 1\
-Target: 1 creature or object grabbed by the roughneck
+Target: 1 creature or object grabbed by the roughneck\

-- Effect: The roughneck moves up to their speed, dragging the target across the ground.
+Effect: The roughneck moves up to their speed, dragging the target across the ground.
 The target takes 1 damage for each square they were dragged through before being released prone.
 Each square the target was dragged through becomes difficult terrain.

 **Throw (Maneuver)**\
 Keywords: Attack, Melee\
 Distance: Melee 1\
-Target: 1 creature or object grabbed by the roughneck
+Target: 1 creature or object grabbed by the roughneck\

-- Effect: Vertical push 5.
+Effect: Vertical push 5.
 Ally targets don’t take damage from being force moved.

 **Catcher (Free Triggered Action)**\
 Keywords: —\
 Distance: Melee 1\
 Target: 1 size 1 creature or object\
-Trigger: The target is force moved into a square adjacent to the roughneck.
+Trigger: The target is force moved into a square adjacent to the roughneck.\

-- Effect: The target is grabbed by the roughneck.
+Effect: The target is grabbed by the roughneck.

 **Flying Sawblade (Triggered Action)**\
 Keywords: —\
 Distance: Self\
 Target: Self\
-Trigger: The roughneck is vertically moved by another creature.
+Trigger: The roughneck is vertically moved by another creature.\

-- Effect: The roughneck uses their Haymaker ability against a creature or object within reach at the end of the movement.
+Effect: The roughneck uses their Haymaker ability against a creature or object within reach at the end of the movement.

 #### BUGBEAR SNEAK

-**LEVEL 2 AMBUSHER**\
+**Level 2 AMBUSHER**\
 *Bugbear, Goblin, Humanoid*\
 **EV 34**\
 **Stamina**: 70\